mParticle/docs/src/pages/integrations/indicative-deprecated/audience/index.md

 [Indicative](https://www.indicative.com) is a customer journey analytics platform designed for product and marketing teams to leverage complex analysis to build better products that drive conversion, increase engagement, and retain customers.

-<aside>This topic supports the recently deprecated Indicative integration.
-If you haven’t connected your data with Indicative by August 1, 2022, use the most recent [Indicative](/integrations/indicative/audience) integration documentation.</aside>
+<aside>Important: This topic supports the recently deprecated Indicative integration.
+If you haven’t connected your data with Indicative by August 15, 2022, use the most recent <a href="https://docs.mparticle.com/integrations/indicative/audience">Indicative</a> integration documentation instead of this topic.</aside>

 ## Overview & Prerequisites